Skip to main content

 console.log(result); // Expected output: [1, 2, 2, 4, 3, 6]

 This list comprises the core array methods as of ECMAScript 2019 (ES10).
-However, JavaScript (and the ECMAScript standard it’s based on) is constantly evolving, so new methods could be added in future iterations of the language.
+However, JavaScript (and the ECMAScript standard it's based on) is constantly evolving, so new methods could be added in future iterations of the language.
 Always refer to the latest ECMAScript specification or authoritative resources like MDN for the most up-to-date information.
+If you are new to JavaScript, you may also want to review variables and constants to solidify your fundamentals.